 Another way to fake it until you make it.

-We don’t know about you, but when we were growing up we’d daydream about the fancy apartment or house that we would live in when we were older, with its designer furniture and floor-to-ceiling windows.
-Fast-forward a decade to when reality hit and we came to understand that renting or owning a home is very pricey and sometimes we’d rather opt for those new sleek leather Manolos over a new piece of art for the living room.
-Don’t judge.
+We don’t know about you, but when we were growing up, we’d daydream about the fancy apartment or house that we would live in when we were older, with its designer furniture and floor-to-ceiling windows.
+Fast-forward a decade to when reality hit and we came to understand that renting or owning a home is very pricey and sometimes we’d rather opt for those new leather Manolos over a new piece of art for the living room.
+(Don’t judge.)
 Hence why we turned to furniture and interior designer Francis Sultana to give us tips on how to make our space look more expensive without breaking the bank.

 In October 2015, Wallpaper magazine named Francis one of the Top 20 Global Interior Designers, and that December he also made it onto the renowned AD100 list.
-Add to that the fact that he has his own furniture collection, is artistic director for the David Gill Gallery (which he also designed), and just recently curated the Zaha Hadid Salon at Masterpiece, and it’s safe to say that Francis knows a thing, or twenty, about interior design.
-He told us himself that “some of the best rooms are great not because you spent so much, it’s actually the love and the attention to detail in the things you find.”
-So, follow these five steps to master faking it till you make it.
+Add to that the fact that he has his own furniture collection, is CEO of the David Gill Gallery (which he also designed), and also curated the Zaha Hadid Salon at Masterpiece, and it’s safe to say that Francis knows a thing—or twenty—about interior design.
+He told us himself that “some of the best rooms are great not because you spent so much; it’s actually the love and the attention to detail in the things you find.”
+So follow these five steps to master faking it till you make it.